 Alleluia!
 He is Risen!
 Alleluia!
 Yes, we are still celebrating Easter Sunday!
 Today is Divine Mercy Sunday and it is the final day of Octave of Easter.
-After this day we will move into the Season of Easter and continue the celebration of Easter, albeit in a lesser way, until Pentecost Sunday.
+After this day we will move into the Season of Easter and continue the celebration of Easter until the end of the day on Pentecost Sunday.

 Today, Divine Mercy Sunday, is a day of unfathomable and ineffable graces!
 I urge all to ask for and celebrate the great gift of Divine Mercy offered by our Heavenly Father through His Son, Jesus Christ!
-Remember, we will have a special Divine Mercy Sunday celebration at the Church of St. Michael in Pine Island from 2-4pm.
+We will have opportunities to visit our Lord in at least one of our churches on Divine Mercy Sunday.

 Here is a brief summary of the message of Divine Mercy: